Lake Tahoe Nevada, USA Travel Guide

 Make conscious purchasing decisions.
 Seek out locally owned shops, artisan crafts, and businesses that source ethically.
 This ensures fair wages and sustainable practices.

 Be aware of any negative impacts.
-Avoid activities that exploit local resources, wildlife, or people.
-This is generally not a significant issue for visitors in Lake Tahoe, however awareness is always important.
+Avoid activities that exploit area resources, wildlife, or people.
+This is generally not a significant issue for visitors on The lake Tahoe, however awareness is always important.

 Your spending directly helps the community.
 Dine at local restaurants, shop at independent boutiques, and book tours with local operators whenever feasible.
-This keeps money within the community.
+This ensures money within the community.